jimdigriz/freeradius-oauth2-perl/README.md

 ### Heartbleed

 FreeRADIUS actively checks for the Heartbleed vulnerability](http://freeradius.org/security.html#heartbleed) and will refuse to fire up if it thinks you are running a too old a version.
-To bypass this check you *must* confirme that you have installed at least version `1.0.1e-2+deb7u**7**` (note the '7' on the end there) of [libssl1.0.0](https://packages.debian.org/wheezy/libssl1.0.0) which you can do with:
+To bypass this check you *must* confirm that you have installed at least version `1.0.1e-2+deb7u**7**` (note the '7' on the end there) of [libssl1.0.0](https://packages.debian.org/wheezy/libssl1.0.0) which you can do with:

     $ dpkg -s libssl1.0.0 | grep Version
     Version: 1.0.1e-2+deb7u14